vqbc/trivial/README.md

 ## License

-This project is copyrighted by Andrew Chang and licensed under the terms of the [Mozilla Public License v2.0](https://www.mozilla.org/en-US/MPL/2.0/).
+This project is copyrighted by Andi Chang and licensed under the terms of the [Mozilla Public License v2.0](https://www.mozilla.org/en-US/MPL/2.0/).